Titles and Affiliations

 Impact

 Triple-negative breast cancer (TNBC) is an aggressive disease with poor prognosis.
-Although TNBC patients benefit from standard chemotherapy, and some fare well with new immunotherapies, overall, they face high recurrence rates and are more likely to develop chemoresistance.
+Although TNBC patients benefit from standard chemotherapy, and some fare well with new immunotherapies, overall, they face high recurrence rates and are more likely to experience tumor chemoresistance.
 There is therefore an urgent need to develop new targeted therapies for these patients.

 Progress Thus Far